Updated for 2026

 Your meal photos are personal.
 Choose an app that encrypts data, doesn't sell to advertisers, and lets you delete your account.

-Best AI Calorie Counter Apps in 2026
+AI Calorie Counter Apps in 2026

 CountNutri